mbottini/concept2haskell/writeup.md

 advise FP newbies to stop reading the "a monad is just a monoid in the category of endofunctors" garbage on the Internet and **use** it.

-Everyone on the \#haskell IRC knows Mark Jones and thinks he's the cat's pajamas.
+Everyone on the \#haskell IRC knows Mark Jones and thinks he's great.

 # Works Cited